 Unlike other hospitals, the majority of funding for St. Jude comes from generous donors.

-Families never receive a bill from St. Jude for treatment, travel, housing or food—because all a family should worry about is helping their child live.
-Although we accept insurance, St. Jude is a research hospital, so many of the treatment and services we provide are not covered by insurance and will not be in the future.
+Families never receive a bill from St. Jude for treatment, travel, housing or food.
+Although we accept insurance, St. Jude is a research hospital, so many of the treatment and services we provide are not covered by insurance.

 In the years ahead, an estimated 87% of the funds necessary to sustain and grow St. Jude must be raised from generous donors.